HALRobotics/HAL.Documentation/docs/Grasshopper/4-IO/Contents.md

 #### Requirements to follow along:

-A PC with the Rhinoceros 3D, Grasshopper and the HAL Robotics Framework installed.
+- [McNeel's Rhinoceros 3D and Grasshopper](https://www.rhino3d.com/download), and the HAL Robotics Framework installed on a PC.

-Reading or watching the [Create a Signal](../4-IO/Contents.md#41-create-a-signal) tutorial is highly recommended and this tutorial builds on its output.
+- Reading or watching the [Create a Signal](../4-IO/Contents.md#41-create-a-signal) tutorial is highly recommended and this tutorial builds on its output.

 #### Background: